cometaj2/huckle/README.rst

 APIs become readily consumable anywhere, and can be experimented with quickly by developers.

-The standard hypermedia API CLI pattern definition is a work in progress by the author with the HCLI Internet-Draft [1].
+The standard HCLI Internet-Draft [1] is a work in progress by the author.

 The current implementation leverages hal+json alongside a static form of ALPS (semantic profile) [2] to help enable widespread cross media-type support.

 Help shape huckle and HCLI on the discussion list [3] or by raising issues on github!